junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 Mar 16 18:56:13 GenAI systemd[1]: Started GridDB database server..
 ```

+No need to start GridDB manually because on every OS reboot, this service will go up.

 ## Node.js

 To install[^2] Node.js LTS, follow the commands below